Warnings and Precautions

 Risk of Infection

 Serious bacterial, mycobacterial, fungal and viral infections may occur.
 Active serious infections should have resolved before starting therapy with Jakafi.
+Tuberculosis has been reported in patients receiving Jakafi for myelofibrosis.
+Attention should be given to the possibility of latent or active tuberculosis.
 Observe patients receiving Jakafi for signs and symptoms of infection and initiate appropriate treatment promptly.

 Progressive multifocal leukoencephalopathy (PML) has been reported with ruxolitinib treatment for myelofibrosis.
 If PML is suspected, stop Jakafi and evaluate.